Skip to main content

 Discover the cultural, historical and sociological significance of food and nutrition in our world.

-This minor covers the concepts and principles pertaining to rural community development and requires courses focusing on the economy, communication and leadership and community design principles.
+This minor introduces the concepts pertaining to rural community development with courses focusing on the economy, communication, leadership and community design principles.

 This minor is designed to introduce students to the relationships of soils to environmental protection and agricultural production.
-It helps to broaden and strengthen the backgrounds of students majoring in non-soils curricula within the Davis College as well as students majoring in biological, earth science and environmental curricula in other WVU colleges.
+It helps to broaden and strengthen the backgrounds of students majoring in non-soils curricula as well as those majoring in biological, earth science and environmental curricula.

 Offering students the opportunity for focused, interdisciplinary study of the design, delivery and operations of the built environment, this minor benefits students interested in careers in landscape architecture, interior design, civil engineering, wood science, public administration, business marketing and design studies.